jrgissing/lammps/doc/src/fix_reaxff_species.rst

   #. total number of distinct species

 The per-atom vector stores the molecule ID for each atom as identified by the fix.
-If an atom is not in a molecule, its ID will be 0.
 For atoms in the same molecule, the molecule ID for all of them will be the same, and molecule IDs will range from 1 to the number of molecules.

 No parameter of this fix can be used with the *start/stop* keywords of